1ndev-ui/cpack-example/README.md

 ## Some issues

-As the time passed and I learned a bit more CMake, I realized that some things in these example projects are not entirely correct and could do with certain improvements.
-Neither affect the main topic of using CPack, so that is good, but still be aware of them just in case:

 - libraries are hardcoded to `STATIC`, which is rarely a good idea.
 But at least it is somewhat understandable in case of Windows, because there are no DLL exports;
 - there is no real need to split the installation module into `InstallingGeneral.cmake` and `InstallingConfigs.cmake`, it should be just one `Installing.cmake`;
 - the "*generate the export targets for the build tree*" installation step is rather useless, so it probably should be removed;